gridsome/gridsome.org/blog/2019-09-17-gridsome-07/index.md

 Routes for pages in `./src/pages` and all templates will include a trailing slash by default.
 This can be disabled with the [`permalinks`](/docs/config/#permalinkstrailingslash) config.

-**You should have a trailing slash in every static `<g-link>` path if you are hosting the site on Netlify or Zeit Now etc. to avoid redirects.** For example:
+**You should have a trailing slash in every static `<g-link>` path if you are hosting the site on Netlify or ZEIT Now etc. to avoid redirects.** For example:

 ```html
 <g-link to="/about-us/">About us</g-link>